input-output-hk/atala-prism/prism-backend/docs/protocol/updates.md

 }

 message VersionInfo {
-  string new_version = 1; // new version to be announced, we can use semantic versioning string effective_since = 2; // optional Cardano block number
-}
+  string version_name = 1; // (optional) name of the version
+  // new major version to be announced, if this value is changed, the node MUST upgrade before `effective_since` because the new protocol version
+  // modifies existing events.
+This implies that some events _published_ by this node would stop being valid for nodes in newer version int32 new_major_version = 2;
+  // new minor version to be announced, if this value changes, the node can opt to not update.
+All events _published_ by this node would be also
+  // understood by other nodes with the same major version.
+However, there may be new events that this node won't _read_ int32 new_minor_version = 3; int32 effective_since = 4; // Cardano block number that tells since which block the update is enforced }
 ```